Quality of Care

 Ongoing Education and Innovation

 Our nurses are encouraged to participate in the clinical ladder program, which represents the progression of clinical skills, professional behaviors, expanded knowledge and clinically focused educational activities.
 Our Simulation Lab allows our nursing staff from each division to receive innovative, hands-on training and ongoing education with state of the art technology, promoting the enhancement of clinical skills and safe patient care.
+The Nurse Residency Program at Brooks consists of additional in-person training and simulation to strengthen real-world nursing skills for new graduates.

 Contributions of Brooks Nurses